jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Neutral or Unknown/Malak.md

-**Malak - Alhadria used to be filled with Far Travellers.
-Malak (a kid at the time, about 300 years ago), left another continent and brought his people to the desert to be “awakened.”
-Him and his people massacred the Far Empire and created their own settlement**
+300 years when Malak was essentially a kid he left another continent and brought his people to the [[Delmiri Desert]] to be "awakened."
+Him and his people massacred the Far Empire travelers that lived there and created their own settlement.